localstack/docs/content/en/academy/course-1/_index.md

 ---
-title: "Course 1"
-linkTitle: "Course 1"
+title: "How to start LocalStack"
+linkTitle: "How to start LocalStack"
 weight: 6
 description: >
-  Course short description here
+  This is the short description about the course explaining what one can expect to learn from watching these videos.
 type: academy
+layout: single
 ---